 New York City couples can start couples therapy typically within the week.
 There are many couples therapists in NYC, so finding one soon is very likely.
 The key though is finding the right fit.
 Admittedly, sometimes that is more challenging for a couple than for an individual.

-Here are some tips to find a couples therapist:
+Here are some tips to find a couples therapist in NYC:

 1. Identify the relationship problems.
 Write down why each of you want to see a couples therapist.
 If only one of you really wants to go, and the other is only going for the sake of the other, write that down.
 You don’t have to share this with each other yet if that is going to cause a fight.